Who I Am (Nick Jonas & the Administration album): Background

-Reception and sales
+Critical reception

 The album received mixed or average reviews by music critics.

+Commercial performance

 It debuted at number three with 82,000 on the Billboard 200.
 'Stay" was released as a digital single on March 2.
 The album has sold 179,000 copies in the US.

 Tour

 In late December 2009 and January 2010, Nick Jonas & the Administration toured in support of their debut album, Who I Am.
 Apart from guest appearances at specific events, it marked the first time Nick toured without his brothers, Kevin and Joe.

 In September 2011 and October 2011, Nick Jonas & the Administration toured through South America featuring material from this album, Who I Am.

 Singles

 The first single of the album "Who I Am" was officially released on December 3, 2009 followed by the release of the music video.
 The group made its live debut performing a single of the same name on the Grammy Nominations Concert Live special December 2 on CBS.